serverpod/serverpod_docs/docs/05-concepts/06-database/03-relations/02-one-to-many.md

 One-to-many (1:n) relationships describes a scenario where multiple records from one table can relate to a single record in another table.
 An example of this would the relationship between a company and its employees, where multiple employees can be employed at a single company.

 The Serverpod framework provides versatility in establishing these relations.
-Depending on the specific use case and clarity desired, you can define the entity relationship either from the 'many' side (like `Employee`) or the 'one' side (like `Company`).
+Depending on the specific use case and clarity desired, you can define the model relationship either from the 'many' side (like `Employee`) or the 'one' side (like `Company`).

 ## Defining the Relationship